OKDP/spark-web-proxy/Readme.md

 ## Authentication

+The Spark Web Proxy is independent of any specific authentication mechanism.
+It simply forwards credentials and headers to the running Spark instances without modifying or enforcing authentication itself.

-[Spark Authentication Filter](https://github.com/OKDP/okdp-spark-auth-filter) can be applied to both Spark History Server and Spark Jobs to enable user authentication and authorization.
+This allows to use the [Spark Authentication Filter](https://github.com/OKDP/okdp-spark-auth-filter) or any other authentication solution to secure both the Spark History Server and Spark Jobs to ensure user authentication and authorization.